Mangrove forest, eastern Thailand

 Here, you could see local farmers and fisherman going about their daily business along tons of spectacular natural scenery and amazing food.
 The tourists in this part of the country were not just from western countries but from nearby parts of Thailand and southeast Asia as well.
 I could find no other way to describe it except ‘the real Thailand’ – it was the perfect place for a true Thailand experience.

-I’ve been posting photos of my adventures over on Instagram, but for a more comprehensive summary – here are the photos and highlights from my time in eastern Thailand!
+Here are the photos and highlights from my time in eastern Thailand!

 Skipping through a fruit farm in Rayong